The Internet Is Losing It Over How Jordyn Woods And Her Sister Are Practically Identical In Latest Post

 Life & Style reports that Jodie reposted the same photo set to share with her 344,000 followers.

 The sisters have grown seemingly closer since Jordyn’s scandal with Khloe Kardashian’s ex and baby daddy Tristan Thompson.
-In her Red Table Talk interview back in March, Jordyn opened up to Jada Pinkett Smith how the scandal not only affected her, but her family as well.
+In her Red Table Talk interview back in March, Jordyn opened up to Jada Pinkett Smith how the scandal not only affected her but her family as well.
 She stated that the instant attention from the public made it difficult for Jodie to attend school.
 People reports that Jordyn was also on a panel in Lagos, Nigeria where she stated that her sister was being bullied in school while she was “bullied by the world.”

 Since the alleged cheating scandal broke, Woods has been snapping photos of her time in Nigeria, sharing her time on the beach and at Nigeria’s homecoming.
-The model and former BFF of Kylie Jenner, has also been spending time with her old friends Jaden and Willow Smith.
+The model and former BFF of Kylie Jenner has also been spending time with her old friends Jaden and Willow Smith.
 She even danced on stage during the first day of Jaden’s Coachella performance.
 During the set, Jordyn was seen dancing on a white Tesla as she rocked long braids and a see-through green and yellow crop top.

 “Only @c.syresmithwould perform on a flying Tesla.
 I’m so proud of you my guy!!!
 Here’s a shot of the moment I ran on stage,” Jordyn shared on Instagram on Saturday, April 13.